-16.1.6 Training and exercises, evaluation activities and main results of performed exercises, including lessons learned
+16.1.6.
+Training, exercises, assessment activities and main results of exercises undertaken, including lessons learned

 All the off-site nuclear emergency plans require at least two exercises to be carried out each year, in which the personnel of the CSN Radiological Group participate.
 The scope of these exercises includes the activation and start-up of radiological access controls, Classification and Decontamination Stations (ECD) or Cecopales (Municipal Coordination Centres), with a view to maintaining the training of the plan's habitual personnel and facilitating the exchange of intervention personnel between the different emergency plans.